aws-samples/amazon-ivs-ugc-platform-web-demo/cdk/README.md

 For this reason, please do not create, edit, or delete the CloudWatch alarms that are used with a target tracking scaling policy.

 To learn how to hide auto scaling alarms, please consult the "Hide Auto Scaling alarms" user guide available at: [Hide Auto Scaling alarms user guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/hide-autoscaling-alarms.html).

+## Stream events API

+Amazon IVS sends change events about the status of your streams to Amazon EventBridge.
+The Stream Events API is an EventBridge rule that updates the DynamoDB Streams table for the UGC application.

+When the postStreamEvents function receives an event with a `session created` event name, any existing live stream session in the same channel is updated to offline by removing the `isOpen` attribute from the corresponding DynamoDB record.
+This logic ensures that a channel cannot have more than one live stream session simultaneously.
+Subsequently, the new stream session is saved with the `isOpen` attribute set to true.

+When a `session ended` event is received, the corresponding stream record is grabbed and updated by removing the `isOpen` attribute.

+You can find the Stream events API code in the `/streamEventsApi` folder.